Osher Center for Integrative Health at Karolinska Institutet

 The Osher Center at Karolinska Institutet aims to promote health and to counteract disease through the development and integration of evidence-based knowledge from different disciplines and traditions to complement established medicine.
 Rigorous scientific methods are applied to evaluate mechanisms, treatment effects, efficiency, and use in society.

-At the Osher Center for Integrative Medicine, psychobiological perspectives are applied to investigate determinants of physical and mental well-being.
+At the Osher Center for Integrative Health, psychobiological perspectives are applied to investigate determinants of physical and mental well-being.
 The research is focused on basic science with emphasis on mechanisms for placebo, pain experience and self-rated health.
 Applied research on treatment may also occur, mainly focused on diffuse sickness symptoms such as pain.